Introduction

 Epidemiology of FMD

-Foot and mouth disease affects all cloven-footed animals and there are three major outbreaks of foot and mouth disease (FMD).
+Foot and mouth disease affects all cloven-footed animals, and there have been three major outbreaks of foot and mouth disease (FMD).
 The first outbreaks of FMD occurred in Great Britain in 2001,

-another outbreak occurred in the Republic of Korea in 2010/2011 and a third major outbreak of foot and mouth disease (FMD) occurred in Japan in 2010.
-FMD outbreaks in North America, the last outbreak in the United States occurred in 1929, Canada in 1951-1952, in Mexico in 1946-1954.
+another outbreak occurred in the Republic of Korea in 2010/2011, and a third major outbreak of foot and mouth disease (FMD) occurred in Japan in 2010.
+FMD outbreaks in North America, the last outbreak in the United States occurred in 1929, Canada in 1951-1952, and in Mexico in 1946-1954.

-• Serotypes of foot and mouth disease(FMDV) in Africa are 6 out of a total of 7 are
+- Serotypes of foot and mouth disease(FMDV) in Africa are 6 out of a total of 7.

 A, O, C.